 Weight-Weight affects all parts of the sound, from articulation, and tone to volume and power.
 The thinner the cymbal is, the fuller the sound.
 This is one of the reasons rock drummers prefer sheet-stamped cymbals to hand cast.
 Modern methods are capable of producing thinner cymbals that produce the explosive sound they need and can still stand up to the powerful beating of their drumming techniques.

-Profile-The higher the profile, the higher the pitch.
+Profile-The is higher the profile, the higher the pitch.
 You’ll need a higher pitch if you want your sound to cut through the accompaniment with less need for volume.
 You’ll need a lower profile and lower pitch if you want the sound to blend with the other instruments.

 Size-This one is basic.
 The larger the cymbal is, the more volume and longer sustain.
 Smaller cymbals have faster response and smaller volume and sustain.